microsoft/EntraIDGovernance-Training/SAPScenarios/readme.md

 > Empower Your Identity Management Journey with Microsoft Entra ID

-## 🔐 Unlock the Power of Identity Governance
+## 🔐 Unlock the Power of Identity Governance with SAP Applications

 Welcome to our GitHub repository dedicated to SAP Integration scenarios with Microsoft Entra Identity Governance – a comprehensive resource hub designed to guide you through the intricacies of managing identities and access to SAP Applications effectively.
 In this hub we describe key SAP Integration scenarios: